 A pivot door swings in or out similar to a hinged door, but the weight is distributed closer to the center on the axis from which it swings.
 It’s another choice if you want a wide opening and a more distinctive look.
 One drawback is that this type of door doesn’t accommodate a screen.

 A contemporary style with clean lines, also suitable for a wide opening and providing a seamless connection between indoors and outdoors.
 One disadvantage is that they require a wide, staggered track.

-Lift sliders provide your home with the appearance of a large, uninterrupted glass wall which can be as high as sixteen feet.
+Lift sliders provide your home with the appearance of a large, uninterrupted glass wall that can be as high as sixteen feet.
 They work via an opening that slides or lifts up to completely disappear into a track in a neighboring wall.
-Lift sliders are often more costly than typical sliding glass patio doors, but can have beautiful effect on an outdoor space.
+Lift sliders are often more costly than typical sliding glass patio doors, but can have a beautiful effect on an outdoor space.

 Bi-Folding Glass Walls

 These are another way to have a big opening and make your indoor habitat seem more spacious.
 They are designed to smoothly fold and stack against side walls, so, unlike lift sliders, they don’t require tracks or space in an adjacent wall.
-They can be designed with one panel as a hinged door, so that the entire door does not have to be folded when going in and out.
+They can be designed with one panel as a hinged door so that the entire door does not have to be folded when going in and out.
 This arrangement also helps to control the quantity of fresh air and natural light you would like to have in your indoor space.
-This provides you with so many more options then the traditional sliding glass patio door.
+This provides you with so many more options than the traditional sliding glass patio door.

 About NanaWall Opening Glass Walls

 As you can see, you have many options when it comes to glass doors for your patio.
 We offer a variety of single track sliding, folding and frameless systems, and we’d love to give you our best ideas on opening up your home to endless design possibilities.
 Please contact us for more information.